opencog/atomese-simd/README.md

 * The [scaffolding](opencog/opencl/scaffolding) directory
   contains some bring-up code and several hello-world examples.
 * [Design Notes](Design.md) contains some
-  raw ideas on how the system should be designed.
+  raw ideas on how the system should be (and was) designed.
 * The [types](opencog/opencl/types) directory contains
   definitions for some OpenCL Atom types.
 * The [atoms](opencog/atoms/opencl) directory contains